I'm not sure how to start the LHL Schoolroom. How do I begin and what materials do I need?

-How old should a child be to start the LHL plans?
+How old should a child be to start the LHL Schoolroom?

-Depending on the child and where they are at developmentally, a child as young as 2.5 years can start the LHL plans.
-We also provide a Toddler bundle for the 2-3 year olds that comes with each unit study.
+Depending on the child and where they are at developmentally, a child as young as 2 years can start with the LHL Toddler Schoolroom.

 Will anything physical be mailed to me?